1391.00 Personal Assistance Services Policy

 Table of Contents

-ACCES-VR can provide personal assistance services only as support services when necessary to determine eligibility, assess vocational needs or achieve an employment goal as part of an Individualized Written Rehabilitation Program (IWRP).
-These services are not subject to economic need, however, comparable benefits must be fully considered.
+ACCES-VR can provide personal assistance services only as support services when necessary to determine eligibility, assess vocational needs or achieve an employment goal as part of an Individualized Plan for Employment (IPE).
+These services are not subject to financial need; however, comparable benefits must be fully considered.

-Personal assistance services may be provided for up to 60 days after the individual with a disability becomes employed if all of the following conditions are met:
+Personal assistance services may be provided for up to 90 days after the individual with a disability becomes employed, if all of the following conditions are met:

-- arrangements have been made or are being made for the personal assistance services to continue through other sources after the 60 day period ends.
+- Arrangements have been made or are being made for the personal assistance services to continue through other sources after the 90-day period ends.